High Resolution Polar Kerr Effect Studies of CsV${}_3$Sb${}_5$: Tests for Time Reversal Symmetry Breaking Below the Charge Order Transition

 The above discussion suggests that at least within the technical aspect, those other optical measurements fall short in comparison to the ZALSI, which inherently measures only non-reciprocal effects, thus returning a zero signal if time reversal symmetry is not broken.
-By contrast, the basic assumption in \cite{Wu2021,Xu2022} is that if the linear polarization of the incident light is aligned with one of the principal axes of a birefringent material, then no polarization rotation is expected and thus any residual rotation of polarization that is detected at that minimum must be due to a TRSB effect.
-However, as we have explained in the ``Results'' section, this assumption is irrelevant at normal incidence; and for oblique incidence it usually fails, either because of material or instrumentation issues.
 On the materials side we note that if the CDW is chiral along the $c$-axis of the material, mirror symmetries are broken as was previously observed in STM \cite{Jiang2021,Shumiya2021,Wang2021}, and circular dichroism is allowed.
 Moreover, a finite minimum value of polarization rotation will be present with magnitude that depends on the pitch of the chiral CDW, which depends on the initial symmetry of the unbroken state, as well as the optical penetration depth at the probing photon energy.
 These effects may then be incorrectly interpreted as signatures of TRSB.
 From the technical point of view we also note that using linear polarization to probe complex materials requires perfect alignments of the optical components with respect to the plane of incidence.
 For example, if rotation of the incident light polarization is performed using a perfect half-wave plate (HWP), which is tilted by a small angle with respect to the propagation axis, even a perfect metallic mirror will show an apparent polarization rotation \cite{Zhu1994}.
 For \CVS parameters, a 5 degrees error in the HWP alignment yields a $\pm1$ millirad error.
 Commercial zero-order HWPs have a typical retardance error of 1$\%$ even for normal incidence, yielding further errors.

-Concerning the difference in photon wavelength, we turn to the optical properties of \CVS \cite{Uykur2021}, where we note that the plasma frequency is at $\sim 1$ eV, much closer to our measurement energy of 0.8 eV than to 1.55 eV, but unlikely to influence the magneto-optic response of this material.
-At the same time, the change in intensity of interband transitions between 0.8 eV and 1.55 eV is not significant to account for a stronger effect at one energy than the other.
-Similar optical data was also obtained in \cite{Zhou2021}.
-However, while their analysis at low energies differ from that of \cite{Uykur2021}, the interband transitions seem similar, where a marked change below the CDW transition occurs in the vicinity of a broad interband peak near $\sim 0.7$ eV.
-This would suggest a strong magneto-optic at our wavelength.